nljumaoas/dsc180b/README.md

 While this pipeline is capable of running locally, it is designed to have user interaction conducted through a local Flask frontend that uses API calls to connect to a remote server, allowing computation to be offloaded in order to minimize latency while maintaining an intuitive user experience.

-*(Code Checkpoint: the pipeline can currently be run locally, Flask/Runpod integration will be implemented for a live demo at the capstone showcase)*
+*(Code Checkpoint: the pipeline can currently be run locally, Flask/remote server integration will be implemented for a live demo at the capstone showcase)*

 ## Setup